 What happens if I don’t pay my tuition fees?

-If you miss agreed payment dates, you may be de-registered from the University.
+If you miss agreed payment dates, you will be charged £25 each time a payment is missed.
+Ultimately you may be de-registered from the University if you are in arrears at 31 January.
 The University Tuition Fee Regulations explain the steps QMUL has to take before it can de-register you.

 I can’t pay my fees by the agreed deadlines – can I get a payment extension?